Tjstretchalot/LoansBot-Site/README.txt

       user_id    - The user id to claim username   - The username to claim
       claim_code - The claim code to use

+  reset_password.php -
+    Shows the appropriate form for resetting your password.

+    Params (GET) to Auto-Fill Form (non-optional):
+      user_id - The user id to reset the password on code    - The code that was sent to the reddit account

   sharecode.php -
     Shows the appropriate forms for either creating your share code or using another share code.